Umami Pot

 What is Coffee Jelly?

-Coffee Jelly is a dessert made by mixing coffee with sugar, then solidifying it with gelatin or agar agar, and topping it with whipped cream or cream to taste.
-The bitterness of coffee pairs well with these toppings, offering a distinct flavor profile to enjoy as a sweet treat.
+Coffee Jelly is a Japanese dessert made by mixing coffee with sugar and then solidifying it with gelatin (or agar agar).
+It is common to top it with whipped cream or other types of cream.
+The bitterness of the coffee pairs well with the sweetness of the sugar and toppings, offering a unique way to enjoy coffee as a sweet treat.

-I was surprised when I learned that this dessert, which seems like it would be common worldwide, is only popular in Japan.
-It is a staple treat found in many coffee shops across Japan.
+I was surprised to learn that this dessert, which seems like it would be popular worldwide, is actually enjoyed mostly in Japan.
+In Japan, it is considered a staple treat found in many old-fashioned coffee shops and casual chain restaurants.

-You can, of course, enjoy it on its own or incorporate it into a parfait by cutting it into cubes.
-There are many people who don't like coffee but still love coffee jelly.
-So, regardless of whether you are a coffee lover or not, I highly recommend giving it a try.
+You can, of course, enjoy it on its own, but it can also be incorporated into a parfait by cutting it into cubes.
+Many people who don't even like coffee still enjoy coffee jelly.
+So, whether you are a coffee lover or not, I highly recommend giving it a try at least once.

 Japanese Coffee Jelly

-When it comes to coffee, it is enjoyed in various forms such as drip coffee, instant coffee, and ready-to-drink (RTD) coffee, but for coffee jelly, you can use any type you prefer.
-Whether it has the strength, bitterness, acidity, or ease of preparation, feel free to adjust to your taste.
-In this recipe, I used instant coffee to prioritize convenience.
+When it comes to coffee, it is enjoyed in various forms, such as regular brewed coffee, drip coffee, instant coffee, and ready-to-drink (RTD) coffee.
+When making coffee jelly, you can also use whichever type you prefer.
+Whether you prioritize strength, bitterness, acidity, or ease of preparation, feel free to choose the one that best suits your needs.
+In this recipe, I use instant coffee for convenience.

-If you are aiming for a more authentic taste, I recommend using slightly stronger coffee made from dark roast beans.
-Opting for this can help maintain the overall balance when combined with other ingredients.
+If you are aiming for a more authentic flavor, I recommend using a slightly stronger brew made from dark roast beans.
+This can help maintain the overall balance when combined with the other ingredients.

-There is an important note to keep in mind when making this dessert: the temperature of the coffee when adding gelatin used to solidify the jelly.
-Gelatin is sensitive to heat, and if it is boiled during or after dissolving in it, its solidifying ability will be weakened.
-This may prevent it from setting even when cooled.
+There is an important note to keep in mind when making this dessert: the temperature of the coffee when you add the gelatin used to solidify the jelly.
+Gelatin is sensitive to heat, so if it is boiled while or after being dissolved, its solidifying ability will be weakened.
+This can prevent it from setting, even after it has cooled.

 Japanese Coffee Jelly